 If you want to make money writing, you have to really love writing.
 You’ll have an easier time making money doing just about anything else.
 Very few authors, including many who have deals with Big 5 publishers make a living with their books.
 Along with enjoying writing, you should:

 - Get and listen to feedback about your writing.
-You don’t necessarily have to do what others say, but you should listen, especially if the person knows about writing.
+You don’t have to do what others say, but you should listen, especially if the person knows about writing

 And if you want to sell your writing, you should also start building your author’s platform now.
 It’s never too soon to start selling your book.
 In fact, if you want a traditional book deal, it will help if you already have the base in place from with to reach readers (blog, social media, etc).